MaxMichelutti/AOC2025/README.md

 So, I used [this](https://docs.rs/disjoint/latest/disjoint/) implementation, which worked very well.<br>
 To be fair, I am grateful that part two was quick and easy, because I was incredibly scared it would have been some twist to the Travelling Salesman Problem, and, as any computer science student would know, that is a very hard problem (so hard it is very likely that it will never be solved in polynomial time in its vanilla version).
 So, thank you for that, AOC.

+### Day 9

+Part one today was so quick, I did it in less than 5 minutes.
+Part two, however, required some thinking and some analysis of the given input.
+In fact, I was able to come up with a fast solution that works with most inputs, but not all, so if your does not work that may be the reason.
+I made the assumption that the problem never contains two adjacent lines, which would make the white spece between such lines 0, thus forcing me to ignore those lines and rethink the problem.
+After making this assumption, part two turned out to be nothing more than a couple verbose comparisons between integers added to part one.